 In Chapter 3, Reagan examines the specifics of American Sign Language in terms of the history of language policy and planning from the nineteenth century to the post-Congress of Milan period and its form in recent years.
 The fourth chapter critically examines the creation of manual codes used in deaf education in the U.S. and elsewhere.
 Chapter 5 analyzes language policy and planning in settings around the world, and the final chapter recommends steps and methods for future language policy and planning efforts for sign languages.
 The cohesive rationale offered in Language Policy and Planning for Sign Languages will prove to be invaluable to all administrators and educators working with populations that use sign languages.

-Timothy G. Reagan is Dean of the Graduate School of Education at Nazarbayev University in Kazakhstan.
+Timothy G. Reagan is Dean of the College of Education and Human Development at The University of Maine.

 Print Edition: ISBN 978-1-56368-462-3, ISSN 1080-5494, 6 x 9 casebound, 270 pages, 21 figures

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST